Helper Wordpress

 );

-Add to the plugin settings the option my_plugin_bootstrap_load:
+Add a plugin option like my_plugin_bootstrap_load:

 function my_plugin_set_options() {